xeqi/fu-parser/README.md

 5. Review the parse information provided.
 6. Click on "Import Data"

-## Debugging
+### Debugging

 This project is still in its early days.
 Chances are your pdf will not work.
 Bad parses should provide a list of failed parses in the preview output.
 That information could be useful to compare against the parsers and determine what fix needs to occur.

+## Fulminator Import

+Fulminator provides a json export file for npcs.
+This file can be used to import data into your world.

+Currently the following are unsupported:
+1. Phases
+2. Multipart
+3. Notes

+### Instructions
+1. Go to the Game Settings menu and there will be a "FU Importer" heading with an "Import Fulminator" button.
+2. Paste the contents of the json export file from Fultimator
+3. Review any error information provided.
+4. Click on "Import Data"

+## Contributing

-## The Future
+### The Future
 Future additions will include:
-* Error reporting for bad parses
 * Better parsing of Beastiary skills/spells descriptions to pull out damage information
-* Import Classes + Skills/Spells
+* Import Classes + Skills/Spells from PDF
-* More robust parsing

-## Contributing

 ### Code Overview

+This module mainly consists of two Foundry `Application`s that convert data from an import string to a Foundry `Item` or `Actor` based on the template definitions of [Unofficial Fabula Ultima System](https://github.com/League-of-Fabulous-Developers/FoundryVTT-Fabula-Ultima).

-This module uses [PDF.js](https://mozilla.github.io/pdf.js/) to read the pdf and act like a lexer to create a `Token[]`.
+For PDF parsing this module uses [PDF.js](https://mozilla.github.io/pdf.js/) to read the pdf and act like a lexer to create a `Token[]`.
 This `Token[]` is read by parsers built using applicative parser combinators.
-The resulting parses provide a datastructure that gets transformed into a Foundry `Item` or `Actor` based on the template definitions of [Unofficial Fabula Ultima System](https://github.com/League-of-Fabulous-Developers/FoundryVTT-Fabula-Ultima), or an `ImageBitmap` that can be sent to the Foundry server to be saved/hosted.
+The resulting datastructure is used to import the information.

 ### Local Installation